Potter Park Zoo is a Year Round Exploration Destination

 With the membership, it takes the pressure off and we can visit for a few minutes or all day.

 The Potter Park Zoo playground is outside of their grounds and can be accessed anytime for free!
 Park in their parking lot or walk/ride up on your bikes.
 It’s located on the riverwalk trail and has a variety of play areas for different ages and play levels.

 4 Tips When you Visit Potter Park for a Day

-- Bring Cash if you want to do the pony ride, launch trampoline, and camel rides.
-They don’t take card at these sections.
-If you plan ahead for it it’s a lot of fun being able to say – Yes!
+- Bring Cash.
+If you want to feed the birds with a seed stick, sticks are $1 each or 6 for $5 and are cash only.
+As for the pony ride, launch trampoline, and camel rides – they recently changed from being cash only to now also accepting cards!
+This makes it a lot easier to be able to say – Yes!
 We can ride the camel today!
-I love planning little suprises like this on our adventures.
+I love planning little surprises like this on our adventures.

 Why Do You Love Potter Park Zoo?